humzamalak/Production-Ready-EKS-Cluster-with-GitOps/docs/security-best-practices.md

 ## Secrets Management
 - Store secrets in AWS Secrets Manager.
-- Sync secrets to Kubernetes using the external-secrets operator.
+- Sync secrets to Kubernetes using the external-secrets operator (see `argo-cd/apps/grafana-admin-secret.yaml`).
 - Never commit secrets to version control.
+Only commit references to secret keys and properties.

 ## Image & Code Security
 - Scan container images and Infrastructure as Code (IaC) for vulnerabilities (Trivy, Checkov).